Importance of nursery rhymes: early reading skills and language development

 - Language and literacy development is facilitated when children listen and respond to rhymes, chants and stories and have ample opportunities to interact with adults.

 - Rhymes are a socially engaging, playful and a developmentally appropriate way for young children to hear, identify, manipulate, and experiment with the sounds of language.

 - Integrating rhymes, jingles and chants, riddles and tongue twisters etc. contributes to a linguistically rich environment in which young children are exposed to rich vocabulary, syntactic complexity and decontextualized language.

 - Combining tactile and kinesthetic activities in which language is intentionally explored, manipulated and experimented within the context of nursery rhymes, enhances children’s phonological awareness and phonemic skill development.
 Many educators believe that before children begin reading, they need to become explicitly aware that spoken words are composed of sounds.
 Children, therefore, must develop the ability to consciously and analytically hear, identify, and manipulate those sounds.

 We hope you enjoyed our blog on why nursery rhymes are important for preschool and kindergarten children.

 We would love to Hear from You!

-Which is that nursery rhyme that brings back your nostalgic memories?
+Is there a particular nursery rhyme that brings back nostalgic memories?